 The overtime rate is different for each award, registered agreement, and contract.
 Employees should be aware of their overtime rate to ensure they are being paid correctly.
 An employee can refuse to work overtime if the request is unreasonable.
 Some employers allow employees to take paid time off instead of receiving overtime pay.
 This is known as ‘time in lieu’, ‘time off in lieu’, or ‘TOIL’.

 Probation periods are often implemented at the start of the employment relationship.
-Employers can decide the length of the probation period which can range from a few weeks to a few months.
+Employers can decide the length of the probation period, which can range from a few weeks to a few months.
 The common practice is between three to six months.
-During this period, full-time and part-time employees are entitled to accrue and access paid leave entitles such as annual and sick leave.
+During this period, full-time and part-time employees are entitled to accrue and access paid leave entitlements such as annual and sick leave.
 Employers must notify employees if they do not pass their probation.